Quote for Today

 The intent of God is that we be filled with all the fullness of God!
 His Bride holds within her the heartbeat of a living faith which presses her unto the fulfillment.
 She responds through the medium of obedience.
 Faith and obedience are synonymous.
 The revelation of the one (faith) is revealed in the other (obedience).

 It is the humble in heart in whom the promises are found for humility is the nature from which obedience springs.
 The proud, the lofty and the self-righteousness cannot and will not submit to walk in obedience to Christ.
 One must have His nature to obey His call.
-God’s great judgement at the end of days will be to separate the sheep from the goats, the true from the false.
+God’s great judgement at the end of days will be to separate the sheep from the goats, the true from the false and the obedient from the disobedient.

 “…as a shepherd divideth his sheep from the goats: And he shall set the sheep on his right hand, but the goats on the left.
 Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world”